FIH Pro League: Indian men seek consistency, women look to maintain winning momentum against Spain | Sports-Games

 India captain Savita said that playing against top teams in the FIH Pro League will be a fair assessment of their game ahead of an important 2022, which also has the Birmingham Commonwealth Games.

 ''It will give us a fair idea about our strengths and weaknesses ahead of an important season,'' Savita had said. ''The Pro League is an important tournament for the World Cup and Asian Games.
 We have already qualified for the World Cup but every match in the Pro League will give us an idea on the grey areas we need to work upon.
 The Asian Games is also there which is an Olympic qualifier.''
-The Indian women's team, which finished a historic fourth in the Tokyo Olympics, carried on their good show in the FIH Pro League but in world no.7 and current World Cup bronze-medallists Spain, a tough competitor awaits them in their first home outing in the double-leg tie at the Kalinga Stadium here on Saturday and Sunday.
+The team, which finished a historic fourth in the Tokyo Olympics, faces a tricky opponent in world no.7 and current World Cup bronze-medallist Spain.

 ''Spain is a very good side.
 They won the bronze medal in the last World Cup.
 So, it is important for us to keep the momentum going.
 We need to give our best in every match,'' Savita said.